Contact:

 Earthworks in rock: controlled splitting instead of vibration

 Where blasting is excluded for safety or environmental reasons, hydraulic methods provide a precise alternative.
 Rock and concrete splitters and rock splitting cylinders from Darda GmbH apply high forces directly into predrilled holes.
-This releases rock along planes of weakness and breaks it into manageable pieces—with low vibration, reduced noise, and well-controlled fracture propagation.
+This releases rock along planes of weakness and breaks it into manageable pieces – with low vibration, reduced noise, and well-controlled fracture propagation.
 This is relevant in rock excavation and tunnel construction as well as for special operations in sensitive environments, for example in densely built-up areas, near vibration-sensitive installations, or in structures under historic preservation.
+Typical drilling patterns, adapted wedge sizes, and stepwise loading enable accurate control of fragment size and direction of crack advance.

 Typical applications in rock